 - A user that did not mind going online reading articles or watching videos online.

-The new Information Architecture was created after the personas, working with the SEO Executive, doing keyword research, I also sent out another survey with a card sorting and tree testing exercise to see if users know exactly how to do the main user tasks –
+The new Information Architecture was created after the personas, working with the SEO Executive, doing keyword research, I also sent out another survey with a tree testing exercise to see if users know exactly how to do the main user tasks –

 - Book workshops